Pistonite/botw-ist/packages/manual/src/action/get.md

 # Now the 2 shrooms will drop to the ground because of how the smuggle works
 ```

-You can also use this feature to explicity annotate optimizations for speedruns
+You can also use this feature to explicitly annotate optimizations for speedruns.

 ```skybook
 :pause-during get zora-armor; equip zora-armor
 ```